Cerkoryn/SearchFor237/writeup.md

  [(('arrest', 'alone', 'congress', 'cement', 'oil', 'endorse', 'damage', 'lady', 'toss', 'pony', 'invest', 'dry', 'current', 'segment', 'trade', 'rigid', 'flag', 'loud', 'skill', 'spice', 'neutral', 'option', 'skate', 'arrange'), '24d2ada18c9951030ae9837dfdc1bc76478e9a5b', 'addr1qxf0fgu79ka5dxv2xp5yge9s3f44kluek2zmglxv5hlk2m8vcnlf6a5nzgu5gt802puhwpa7erk0jrx4segjtx9v29fsh4egtk', stake1u8kvfl5aw6f3yw2y9nh4q7thq7lv3m8epn2cv5f9nzk9z5cmrap3g, 1580280)]
 TANGO CRAPPED OUT
 ```

-### BenjaminTheRelentless
-I don't have a lot to contribute to the write up that hasn't already been said.
-From my perspective it started with the strings of characters in the Metadata.
-I noticed that a bunch of supremes had the strings of characters and I posted it here, about 5 minutes later, Bre started posting what he had found from the first 100 supremes and we started working  off of that.
-The team started decoding that into the riddles.
-We began posting our best answers to the riddles.
-We got to the point where we felt we had the correct answers.
-Some riddles we had more than one possible, so we tried to use reason and logic to narrow it down.
-When we felt we were close enough to start attempts at recovering the wallet, we employed some automation to help out (cause why work harder when you can work smarter).
-Then, much like last time, we reinserted a discarded potential answer into the seeds being tested, 'oil' , and we solved the puzzle.
-I wish I had pushed harder for 'oil' when I first suggested it on the 11th but 'charm' still haunts me and I didn't want to be the one steering the group in the wrong direction.